About precious metals

 If you’re looking for a white metal engagement ring, particularly one with claw setting, we always recommend spending the extra few hundred dollars on platinum.

 Palladium: What is it?

+From time to time you’ll hear palladium mentioned in the fine jewellery world.
 Palladium is a noble (inert) white metal and member of the platinum family.
 It shares many characteristics with platinum – including being hypoallergenic.